michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-11-29-easily-create-strong-passwords.md

 ## Passphrases and not Passwords

 It’s better to use a [passphrase](https://en.wikipedia.org/wiki/Passphrase "Wikipedia: Passphrase"). _strongpassphrasesaregood_ is better than _strongpassword_.
-But the same which applies to passwords also applies to passphrases: no personal information and no common words.
+But the same which applies to passwords also applies to passphrases: no personal information and no common phrases.

 ## How Long Should a Password or Passphrase Be?

 Having at least 10 characters is crucial.
 15 to 20 characters is much better if you want to stay future proof.
-Passphrase tend to be even longer.
+Passphrases tend to be even longer.

 What is secure now won’t be secure in 5 or 10 years.
 If somebody saved your undecryptable data now they will be able to decrypt it after those years.

 While you don’t know what happens to your data in the future I guess you very much don’t like to see your personal data being widely available to everybody as long as you live.
 So better make sure your passphrase stays safe for a very long time.

-## How to Memorize Strong Passphrases
+## How to Memorize Strong Passwords or Passphrases

 You don’t.
-It’s not feasible to remember a sufficiently strong passphrase which tends to be very long.
+It’s not feasible to remember a large number of sufficiently strong password which tends to be very long.
 There are exceptions (Diceware, see below) but the best idea is to use long and completely random passphrases and store those in a password manager.

 ## Password Managers